GerHobbelt/libassert/CRITIQUE.md

 A further library simplification is considered, where the `ASSERT_VAL()` and related expression value forwarding assertion expression macros are to be discarded: we would then only accept assertion *statements*.

 The stacktrace and value reporting facilities of `libassert` are grand and should be kept, but I belive I'll fare better with a slightly more classic approach to an assertions library in production code.

+## However/Post.Scriptum...(conclusion)

+My own argument for using format string based approaches for both C++ and C build mode holds no water: C++ uses `{fmt}`/`std::format` which has `{}` markers for value injection, while C uses `%d/%s/%xyz...` for the same: that's two very different format string specs for the same thing, so C++ and C code assertions won't ever be *exactly* the same.

+So the question to ask here is: when we have two different string formatting approaches anyway, what's the real problem with one having *no* format string approach (C++ with original libassert) and the C code still using its 'classic' printf-style approach?
+NIH?

+After a short while running with my original opinion, I have to say: it does not matter, not for me at least, when it comes to the number of typing/coding mistakes made in any assertion "extra data" tail.
+In fact, Jeremy's approach (*no format string what-so-ever*) is slightly better in that regard as there you cannot fuck up the std::format string, as there's nothing to *specify*; *iff* you want/need special formatting of one or more of those Extra Parameters, you can always go and run it through a local `std::format() -> std::string` transformation while feeding it to the libassert macros!

+... backpedaling on/reverting my earlier decision re C++: re-introducing Jeremy's Extra Parameters approach for C++ at least.
+(Yes, it won't fly for C, so we have those printf()-style format strings there, but that's tolerable: limitations of the language...)